broadinstitute/gatk-sv/README.md

 Runs ploidy estimation, dosage scoring, and optionally VCF QC.
 The results from this module can be used for QC and batching.

-For large cohorts, we recommend dividing samples into smaller batches (~500 samples) with ~1:1 male:female ratio.
+For large cohorts, this workflow can be run on arbitrary cohort partitions of up to about 500 samples.
+Afterwards, we recommend using the results to divide samples into smaller batches (~100-500 samples) with ~1:1 male:female ratio.
 Refer to the [Batching](#batching) section for further guidance on creating batches.

-We also recommend using sex assignments generated from the ploidy estimates and incorporating them into the PED file.
+We also recommend using sex assignments generated from the ploidy estimates and incorporating them into the PED file, with sex = 0 for sex aneuploidies.

 #### Prerequisites:
 * [GatherSampleEvidence](#gather-sample-evidence)